openvinotoolkit/open_model_zoo/models/intel/weld-porosity-detection-0001/description/weld-porosity-detection-0001.md

 ## Use Case and High-Level Description

-This is a porosity weld detection model.
+This is a porosity weld recognition model.
 It runs on a video stream capturing welding tip and reports whether no welding is happening, produced weld is good or weld is porous.

 ## Example